AlmasB/CI517/lectures/lecture1/PITCHME.md

 #### Recall Java Primitive Data Types

+So far, you heavily focused on Java.
+Let's recap and see how C++ differs.

 - Hint 1: there are 8 of them. |
 - Hint 2: String is NOT one of them! |
 - Hint 3: they start with a lowercase letter. |